majidkhanidressi/GitGithubLearning/README.md

 git reset --mixed Head~1 Undo the last commit and also unstage all the changes of last commit.

-Create local & global alias,

 git reset --hard Head~1   Undo the last commit and also removed all the changes of last commit from working dir.

+Create local & global alias, Open the .gitconfig file in user home directory using vi/nano editor and add alias for any command like [alias] st = status, here we created alias for git status command